-HDI miniaturization provides shorter interconnect lengths, and if the lower dielectric constant material is used, then crosstalk in HDI substrates is reduced.
-Eric Bogatin, Signal Integrity Evangelist at Teledyne Lecroy, provides the following example: “A typical line-width in HDI technology is 3 mils (75 microns).
+HDI miniaturization provides shorter interconnect lengths.
+If a lower dielectric constant material is used, then crosstalk in HDI substrates can be reduced.
+Eric Bogatin, Signal Integrity Evangelist at Teledyne LeCroy, provides the following example: “A typical line-width in HDI technology is 3 mils (75 microns).
 The figure below shows the characteristic impedance of 3-mil-wide traces for various dielectric thicknesses.

 The dielectric thickness will be less for a lower dielectric constant.
 This means a lower dielectric constant material system will either result in less crosstalk for the same spacing, or the traces can be moved closer together and have the same amount of crosstalk.”

-Eric Bogation continues, ”In the two cases studied, the line-width was 3 mil, and the dielectric thickness was adjusted so that for the two different dielectric constants, the line impedance was the same.
-From these curves, it can be seen that if the routing pitch is crosstalk constrained, just the lower dielectric constant of the HDI material system may allow a board to shrink up to 28 percent.
+Eric Bogatin continues, ”In the two cases studied, the line width was 3 mil, and the dielectric thickness was adjusted so that for the two different dielectric constants, the line impedance was the same.
+From these curves, it can be seen that if the routing pitch is crosstalk constrained, the lower dielectric constant of the HDI material system may allow a board to shrink up to 28 percent.

 For coupled lengths less than the saturation length, the magnitude of the near-end voltage noise will scale with length.
 The saturation length will depend on the rise time.
 For a rise time of 1 nanosecond, the saturation length with an effective dielectric constant of 2.5 is about 7.6 inches, which would include many of the traces in a small card application.
 The relative coupled near-end noise would be given by:

 Crosstalk in HDI substrates is reduced by the shorter coupled lengths and by the lower dielectric constant by as much as 50 percent.
-Shorter trace lengths will radiate less, and traces with thinner dielectric will radiate less.
-The example below shows that the shorter the coupled length, the less the mutual inductance (Lm), and the thinner the traces, the less the mutual capacitance (Cm).
+Shorter trace lengths will radiate less, and traces with thinner dielectric will also radiate less.
+The below example shows that the shorter coupled length leads to less mutual inductance (Lm), and thinner traces leads to less mutual capacitance (Cm).

-Moreover, the thinner the distance to the reference plane, the lower the near-end crosstalk will be, or the same crosstalk for a longer coupled length.
-With length reductions of 2x and dielectric thickness reductions of 2x over conventional boards, the radiated field from HDI signal loops might be reduced by as much as 4x, which is 12 dB.”
+The thinner the distance to the reference plane, the lower the near-end crosstalk will be, or the same crosstalk for a longer coupled length.
+With length reductions of 2x and dielectric thickness reductions of 2x over conventional boards, the radiated field from HDI signal loops might be reduced by as much as 4x, which is 12dB.”

-“You have to pay attention to the same issues in HDI substrates:
+“You have to pay attention to the same issues to deal with crosstalk in HDI substrates:

-- Routing in a linear, daisy chain path with minimal stub lengths.
+- Route in a linear, daisy chain path with minimal stub lengths

-- Controlling via to via crosstalk by return path control.
+- Manage via to via crosstalk by the return path control

-- Using low inductance capacitors connected to the IC pins.
+- Use low-inductance capacitors connected to the IC pins